smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

 - New Options to Control the Final Job Status

-A combination of the Agent\'s File Arrival command parameters with a drop-down list of Failure Conditions in the OpCon EM job definition panel allows the user to decide whether the Agent will report a final job status of Finished OK or Failed, depending on a variety of different circumstances.
-These options allow the File Arrival job to adapt to the requirements of a software application or of the user\'s surrounding OpCon Schedule dependencies.
+A combination of the Agent's File Arrival command parameters with a drop-down list of Failure Conditions in the OpCon EM job definition panel allows the user to decide whether the Agent will report a final job status of Finished OK or Failed, depending on a variety of different circumstances.
+These options allow the File Arrival job to adapt to the requirements of a software application or of the user's surrounding OpCon Schedule dependencies.

-The higher level decision about Finished OK versus Failed can be further refined by using the OpCon job\'s Events tab to respond to any of the completion codes expected from the IBM i Agent.
+The higher level decision about Finished OK versus Failed can be further refined by using the OpCon job's Events tab to respond to any of the completion codes expected from the IBM i Agent.

-- New \$@ Agent Variable Names Support Command Keywords
+- New $@ Agent Variable Names Support Command Keywords

 As the OpCon general standards for File Arrival jobs evolve, the full capabilities that are unique to the IBM i Agent File Arrival commands can be engaged by setting any command keyword value from the Variables Tab of an OpCon job.
-This makes it possible to engage any of this Agent\'s capabilities that are not already supported by the OpCon EM job definition panel.
+This makes it possible to engage any of this Agent's capabilities that are not already supported by the OpCon EM job definition panel.

 :::note
-The two variable prefix characters \"\$@\" are used consistently in this documentation to refer to the user-defined prefix characters that are defined in the LSAM Events and Utilities menu (sub-menu 3) using option 7: LSAM Utility Configuration.
-IBM i partitions using US EBCDIC (CCSID 37) should normally continue using the default values of \"\$@\".
+The two variable prefix characters "$@" are used consistently in this documentation to refer to the user-defined prefix characters that are defined in the LSAM Events and Utilities menu (sub-menu 3) using option 7: LSAM Utility Configuration.
+IBM i partitions using US EBCDIC (CCSID 37) should normally continue using the default values of "$@".
 Partitions using other national language character sets may need to change the prefix characters because of the way they are translated between the local version of IBM i EBCDIC and the ASCII character set used by the OpCon server.
 See the chapter about [Utilities Screens and Windows](Events-and-Utilities-Menu.md#Utilitie2) for more information about changing the prefix characters.
 :::

-The IBM i Agent now supports a system-reserved naming convention for variables that can be added to the OpCon job Variables tab, where any command keyword can be prefixed with the characters \'\$@\' to designate that the Variable Name is referring to a command keyword.
-For example, this Agent\'s command keyword \"JOBENDTIME\" can have a value set by adding a variable named \$\@JOBENDTIME to the OpCon job\'s Variables tab.
-The value provided for this type of variable name must exactly match the format and type of value that is supported by either command\'s JOBENDTIME() keyword.
+The IBM i Agent now supports a system-reserved naming convention for variables that can be added to the OpCon job Variables tab, where any command keyword can be prefixed with the characters '$@' to designate that the Variable Name is referring to a command keyword.
+For example, this Agent's command keyword "JOBENDTIME" can have a value set by adding a variable named $\@JOBENDTIME to the OpCon job's Variables tab.
+The value provided for this type of variable name must exactly match the format and type of value that is supported by either command's JOBENDTIME() keyword.

-The \$@ command keyword convention is supported by this Agent for any IBM i job.
+The $@ command keyword convention is supported by this Agent for any IBM i job.
 However, it should only be used for circumstances documented in this IBM i Agent user help, otherwise unpredictable results could occur.
-As a general rule, this type of command keyword will be inserted only within the IBM i job\'s CMD() line, which is a parameter of the IBM i SBMJOB command.
-Thus, the \$@ variable names cannot be used (at this time) to extend the parameters of the SBMJOB command itself.
+As a general rule, this type of command keyword will be inserted only within the IBM i job's CMD() line, which is a parameter of the IBM i SBMJOB command.
+Thus, the $@ variable names cannot be used (at this time) to extend the parameters of the SBMJOB command itself.

-The \$@ command keyword variables can be used with IBM i Batch Jobs that are executing the CHK\* commands.
+The $@ command keyword variables can be used with IBM i Batch Jobs that are executing the CHK\* commands.
 These Variable tab entries may support greater flexibility in the format of value data entry, as compared to using the raw CHKFILE or CHKIFSFIL command keywords in an IBM i Batch